PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Images of ONC disks and JuMBOs

 \subsection{Herbig Haro object}

-168-235 has been reported as an irradiated disk by \citet{ricci_hubble_2008}.
+168-235 was reported to be an irradiated disk by \citet{ricci_hubble_2008}.
 However, this source was previously reported as a Herbig-Haro (HH513) resulting from a jet associated with 165-235 \citep{bally_2000}.
 Fig.~\ref{fig:HH513} shows the HST F658N image taken October 2004, the F187N JWST NIRCam images taken September 2022, and the contours from both images combined.
 Over nearly 18 years, the source has moved $\approx$0.5'' in the images, implying a velocity in the plane of the sky of $\approx25\:{\rm mas\:yr^{-1}}$.
 At a distance of 390 pc, this gives a projected velocity of $\approx 50\: {\rm km\:s^{-1}}$.
 This high velocity together with the symmetry of a similar source at the opposite side of 165-235 confirms that 168-235 is a Herbig-Haro object rather than a protoplanetary disk.
-A bright bow shock-like structure associated to the central binary source is visible in the F187N/Pa $\alpha$ filter, but not visible in F212N/H$_2$, suggesting that this structure is an ionization front.
+A bright bow shock-like structure associated with the central binary source is visible in the F187N/Pa $\alpha$ filter, but not visible in F212N/H$_2$, suggesting that this structure is an IF.